satyrnidae/wolf-armor-and-storage-legacy/README.md

 ![Gold armor; helmet in center above both boots, with two gold ingots surrounding the boots in the middle row](https://imgur.com/VacjTu8.gif)

-*Fig 2c: The crafting recipe for iron armor*
+*Fig 2d: The crafting recipe for gold armor*

 ![Diamond armor; helmet in center above both boots, with two diamonds surrounding the boots in the middle row](https://imgur.com/mQxMCRl.gif)

-*Fig 2c: The crafting recipe for iron armor*
+*Fig 2e: The crafting recipe for diamond armor*

 ### Interactions and Equipping Armor